SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 requests

-What it is: A widely used library for sending HTTP requests in Python.
+What it is: A widely used Python library for sending HTTP requests.

-Why it is used: This library is used to fetch raw HTML content from the URLs provided.
-It plays a key role in accessing the web pages that are later analyzed for named entities.
+Why it is used: Fetches raw HTML content from URLs, providing the web pages that will be analyzed for named entities.

 BeautifulSoup (from bs4)